ItsSim/fsolauncher/release/fsolauncher-build-extras/readme.txt

 - 2019.06.12: Updated to Electron 5.0.3.
 - 2019.06.05: UI tweaks, re-added direct launch mode.
 Launcher can act as a FreeSO.exe shortcut.
 - 2019.31.03: Quick fix for the FilePlanet archive.org URL.
-- 2019.04.03: Quick fix for a very specific bug where download fileStreams weren’t closing when retrying.
+- 2019.04.03: Quick fix for a very specific bug where download fileStreams weren't closing when retrying.
 Also commented electron-notify again.
 Sigh...
 - 2019.03.03: Reworked download process, should make Archive.org downloads work most of the time.
 - 2018.18.10: Improved launcher loading time, overall performance improvement.
 - 2018.13.10: Updated Electron from 1.7.9 to 3.0.3 and some dependencies.